 If you are seeking dental treatment for yourself or your child, you have a lot to consider.
-While braces may seem like a catch-all treatment for all dental problems, there are actually 5 types of braces to choose from, each with its own pros and cons to consider.
+While orthodontic braces may seem like a catch-all treatment for all crooked teeth problems, there are actually 5 types of braces to choose from, each with its own pros and cons to consider.

 At Keys Dental Specialists, we pride ourselves in being the best Key West dentist for patients seeking an individualized treatment plan.
 In this article, we’ll help you figure out the best treatment for your needs by reviewing the 5 types of braces, including their use cases, advantages, costs, and any drawbacks you should know about.